 - Water conservation, use and quality affect whether a country is able to meet demands.

-- Worldwide, water scarcity now affects one in three people.
+- Worldwide, water scarcity now affects one in ten people, estimating around 785 million people.

-- If you could put all the world’s water into a gallon jug, the fresh water available for use would equal about one tablespoon.
+- If you could put all the world’s water into 26 gallons, the freshwater available for use would equal about half a teaspoon.

-Approximately 70 percent of the Earth’s surface is covered in water, and with a number like that, it’s easy to misunderstand the reality of water scarcity.
-But the truth is, less than 1 percent of the Earth’s water is unpolluted, potable and fit for consumption.² So while our continents may be surrounded with water, sustainable practices and water conservation have never been more important to combat the very real threat of water scarcity.
+Approximately 71% of the Earth’s surface is covered in water, and with a number like that, it’s easy to misunderstand the reality of water scarcity.
+But the truth is, 0.5% of the Earth’s water is unpolluted, potable and fit for consumption.
+So while our continents may be surrounded by water, sustainable practices and water conservation have never been more important to combat the very real threat of water scarcity.

 Availability Versus Usability

-Unfortunately, plenty of rainfall or an abundance of naturally occurring freshwater does not mean that an area can’t experience water scarcity.
-How water is conserved and used in the community, and the quality of the water available, are all factors that affect whether there is enough water to meet the demands of households, farms, industry and the environment.¹ Without proper rainwater collection methods, including testing and treatment, even areas that experience abundant rainfall may have periods of water scarcity.
+Unfortunately, plenty of rainfall or an abundance of naturally occurring freshwater does not mean that an area cannot experience water scarcity.
+How water is conserved and used in the community, along with the quality of the water available, are all factors that affect whether there is enough water to meet the demands of households, farms, industry and the environment.
+Without proper rainwater collection methods, including testing and treatment, even areas that experience abundant rainfall may have periods of water scarcity.

 Rainwater and fresh groundwater are not necessarily fit for use without treatment, making these seemingly available resources difficult to access.
-MECO works to develop both effective and sustainable water purification systems because the ability to test and treat water for all uses, not just consumption, is crucial.
-Without proper tests and treatments, an area’s inhabitants or farming industries risk consuming or using polluted water sources.
+MECO works to develop both effective and sustainable water purification systems so people can test and treat water beyond just consumption.
+With proper tests and treatments, people living in areas with little fresh water can reduce the risk of consuming or using polluted water.

 Necessity Versus Safety